evoluhq/evolu/README.md

 ## Local-first apps

-Local-first apps allow users to own their data.
-Evolu stores data in the user's device(s), so Evolu apps can work offline and without a specific server.
+Local-first apps allow users to own their data by storing them on their devices.
+Modern browsers provide API designed precisely for that.
 How is it different from keeping files on disk?
-Files are not the right abstraction for apps and are complicated to synchronize among devices.
-That's why client-server architecture rules the world.
-But as with everything, it has trade-offs.
+Files are not the right abstraction for apps and cannot synchronize among devices.
+That's why traditional apps use the client-server architecture.
+But using client-server architecture also means that users' ability to use an app depends on some server that can be offline, temporarily or forever, if a company decides to ban a user or even goes bankrupt.
+That's unfortunate.
+Luckily, a way to restore data ownership exists.
+It's Evolu.

-Client-server architecture provides us with easy backup and synchronization, but all that depends on the ability of a server to fulfill its promises.
-Internet is offline, companies go bankrupt, users are banned, and errors occur.
-All those things happen all the time, and then what?
-Right, that's why the world needs local-first apps.

 ## Documentation